Canada to help Ukraine find options to export grain to ease supply worries -Trudeau

 "There is grain waiting to be shipped in Ukraine.
 We have to make sure that Russia doesn't prevent the grain that the world needs from getting out to the world."

-Since Moscow launched what it calls a "special military operation" in Ukraine in late February, the latter has been forced to export grain by train over its western border.
+Since Moscow launched what it calls a "special military operation" in late February, Ukraine has been forced to export grain by train over its western border.

 Kyiv has also been looking to use ports on the Danube river in the country's south to help with exports.

-Shipments via Danube river ports could be part of the solution, Trudeau said, not revealing details, but adding that a number of options was being considered.
+Shipments via Danube river ports could be part of the solution, Trudeau said, not revealing details.
+He added that a number of options were being considered.

+Canada's Foreign Minister Melanie Joly, speaking on Monday in a telephone interview from Berlin, said the idea is to find multiple ways to get grain out of Ukraine, and that Turkey's cooperation would be important.

+"We will work to make sure that there are different routes that can be used," Joly said.
+"We will work with different countries, including Turkey, as we know that the Bosphorus is fundamental to the access of the Black Sea," she added.

-Analysts have warned that Ukraine will face a significant shortage of storing facilities in the 2022/23 season due to a sharp fall in exports.
+Analysts have warned that Ukraine will face a significant shortage of storage facilities in the 2022/23 season due to a sharp fall in exports.

 Trudeau, in an unannounced visit to Ukraine, said after his meeting with President Volodymyr Zelenskiy on Sunday that Canada was providing $25 million to the U.N.'s World Food Programme as part of efforts to uphold food security.